usmanhameed2017/Node-JS/Important.md

 • Node.js was developed by `Ryan Dahl` in 2009.

 • Node JS is associated with `Walmart`, `PayPal`, `Netflix`, `Uber`, `LinkedIn`, `ebay` etc.

+• When your application starts getting larger, maintaining a single file becomes a difficult task.

+• It is easy to get lost in the codebase and lose track of what a particular piece of code is doing.

+• To make it easier to maintain, reuse and organize code, you need to split the code into multiple files.

+• This process is called `modularization`.